This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver will examine your shoulder and ask about your injury or activities.
+Your healthcare provider will examine your shoulder and ask about your injury or activities.
 You may need any of the following:

 - Blood tests: You may need blood drawn to check for infection.
-Caregivers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.
+Healthcare providers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.

 - X-rays: These pictures will show bone position problems, arthritis, or a fracture.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your shoulder.
 An MRI may show tissue damage or arthritis.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.